 How Will The Opioid Vaccine Work?

 Vaccines are an important weapon for public health in the fight against various diseases.
-Recent research shows preventative vaccines may also be able to treat people with pre-existing health conditions, including substance use disorders.
+Recent research shows that preventative vaccines may also be able to treat people with pre-existing health conditions, including substance use disorders.

 An opioid vaccine would be designed to teach the body to recognize an opioid molecule in the body, and the resulting immune response would prevent the opioids from entering the brain.